 “4.3.6 RQ6: APRILE+ with Feature Selection

-Tables 17, 18, and 19 show the average precision, recall, and F-measure of FSAPRILE+ in various settings.
+Tables 17-21 show the average precision, recall, and F-measure of FSAPRILE+ in various settings.
 According to the table, FSAPRILE+ achieves average F-measures of 77% or higher.
-Compared to the effectiveness of APRILE+ shown in Table 7, the F-measure of FSAPRILE+ is lower, but remains comparable to or better than those achieved by other software analytics studies (Le and Lo, 2013; Seo and Kim, 2012; Shihab et al, 2013; Valdivia Garcia and Shihab, 2014).
-The results seem to indicate that the incorporation of weak features help boost the effectiveness of our approach.”
+Compared to the effectiveness of APRILE+ shown in Table 7, the F-measure of FSAPRILE+ is lower (for k=.. to …), but remains comparable to or better than those achieved by other software analytics studies (Le and Lo, 2013; Seo and Kim, 2012; Shihab et al, 2013; Valdivia Garcia and Shihab, 2014).
+For k=… and …, the F-measure of FSAPRILE+ is comparable to that of APRILE+. <the new one>”

 Comment: “Actually, going on the results concerning the analysis of features themselves, I found such results pretty inconclusive (but ok, maybe this is itself a result), i.e. except for some features the set of relevant features really vary from project to project.
 This perhaps because the number of investigated projects is small, or perhaps because the characteristics of the issue reports for such projects are quite different.
 A further discussion on this point would be useful, because results seem to tell that very likely such a kind of model won't be able to work cross-project.”